 - Mail to: NECAS, Grain Bin Safety Week Contest, 8342 NICC Dr., Peosta, IA 52068

 Limit one (1) entry per person, per email address and per household or department

 No purchase necessary.
 A purchase will not increase your chances of winning.
 Open to legal residents of the contiguous United States and the District of Columbia, excluding Alaska and Hawaii, who are at least 18 years of age at the time of entry.
 Void where prohibited.
-Enter Contest by: 4/30/2023.
-Contest ends: 4/30/2023.
 See Official Rules and prize descriptions.

 Sponsor: Nationwide Mutual Insurance Company, 1100 Locust St, Des Moines, IA 50391.

-Since 2014, the contest has received over 9,000 nominations and has awarded grain rescue tubes and hands-on rescue training to over 272 fire departments in over 31 states.
-Five of the tubes have been used to save the lives of five farmers.
+Since 2014, the contest has received over 11,000 nominations and has awarded grain rescue tubes and hands-on rescue training to over 332 fire departments in over 32 states saving seven lives.

 Dan Neenan, director of NECAS, travels with a state-of-the-art grain entrapment simulator and rescue tube to the winning locations to conduct the training session.
 Loaded on a 20-foot trailer and able to hold approximately 100 bushels of grain, the simulator is the perfect training ground1.